siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 realization altogether.
 The confusion is closed by separating loop, physical realization, and body-image.

+This matters because many philosophical mistakes arise from sliding between those three without noticing.
+The loop is the persistent organization.
+Physical realization is what carries it.
+Body-image is how a sufficiently rich loop may come to represent and identify that realization from within.

 ## A.8 Values Outside Physics

 The classical picture often treats values as something added from beyond nature: moral facts, divine commands, pure reason, or subjective projection.

+One influential modern form of this appears in G. E. Moore's insistence, in *Principia Ethica*, that the good is not reducible to any natural property.
+TEOS does not settle every issue in metaethics, but it does close one common motivation for taking value to be extraphysical.

 TEOS closes the idea that value must lie outside physics.
 A value is, first of all, a stable internal steering structure.
 It is an imprint that biases future